kbilsted/CodeQualityAndReadability/Articles/BookReviews/ImperativeToFuntionalProgrammingSuccintly.md

 <SocialShareButtons>
 </SocialShareButtons>

 **Why should you read this book??** Because it explains *"how to think functionally"*, which is very different from thinking imperatively - or object-oriented for that matter.
-That is why learning F# (or any other functional programming language) **will change how you think about problems the next time you are solving one**.
+That is why learning F# (or any other functional programming language) **will change how you think about solutions the next time you are solving a problem**.

 ​I've been meaning to writing this review for some time now.
 Reviews are more fun when you have something possitive to say.
 And I do like this book.
 It's the kind of book just up my alley: